nootey/avto-net-scrapper/docs/search_parameters.md

 ---

 - `znamka` - Brand of car ...
 Can be either an empty string ("") to fetch all brands, or an array of provided brands: ["Audi", "BMW"]
 - `model` - Model of car ...
-Can be either an empty string ("") to fetch all models for each brand, or an array of provided models: ["Golf"]
+Can be either an empty string ("") to fetch all models for each brand, or a provided model: "Golf
 - `cenaMin` - Minimum wanted price
 - `cenaMax` - Maximum wanted price
 - `letnikMin` - Minimum wanted registration date